‘The Challenge: War Of The Worlds 2’ Reunion Spoilers

 The Challenge: War of the Worlds 2 might only be halfway through its airing, but filming has been wrapped for a while now and the cast has already filmed the reunion special.
 An insider who attended the taping revealed everything that went down last week at the reunion on The Challenge Vevmo page.
-The cast reunited in the United Kingdom since half of this season’s stars hail from across the pond.
+The cast reunited in the U.K. since half of this season’s stars hail from across the pond.

 Not everyone who was cast this season made it to the reunion, with a good chunk of stars missing.
-Those who were in attendance were Natalie “Ninja” Duran, Leroy Garrett, Nany Gonzalez, Laurel Stuckey, Paulie Calafiore, Cara Maria Sorbello, Josh Martinez, Kam Williams, Ashley Mitchell, Johnny Bananas, CT Tamburello, Rogan O’Connor, Joss Mooney, Jenn West, Kyle Christie, Georgia Harrison, Nicole Bass, Dee Nguyen, Jordan Wiseley, Tori Deal, Kayleigh Morriss, Stephen Bear and Theo Campbell.
+Those who were in attendance were Natalie “Ninja” Duran, Leroy Garrett, Nany Gonzalez, Laurel Stuckey, Paulie Calafiore, Cara Maria Sorbello, Josh Martinez, Kam Williams, Ashley Mitchell, Johnny Bananas, CT Tamburello, Rogan O’Connor, Joss Mooney, Jenn West, Kyle Christie, Georgia Harrison, Nicole Bass, Dee Nguyen, Jordan Wiseley, Tori Deal, Kayleigh Morris, Stephen Bear, and Theo Campbell.

 This means Wes Bergmann, Zach Nichols, Turabi “Turbo” Camkiran, Faith Stowers, Zahida Allen, Sean Lineker, Idris Virgo, Esther Falana, and Tula “Big T” Fazakerley were all absent.

 It looks like things didn’t work out for Dee and Rogan, who coupled up at the beginning of the season.
 At the reunion, Dee is showed a clip of Rogan talking behind her back where he says he is only using her for numbers, and admits to wanting to hook up with Nany.
 The two get into it a little bit, and likely won’t be hooking up anytime in the future.